setMonth() method of

-- Optional.
-An integer from 1 to 31, representing the day of the month.
+An integer from 1 to 31 representing the day of the month.

 If you do not specify the

-Date object accordingly.
-For example, if you use 15 for
+Date object are updated accordingly.
+For example, if you specify 15 for

-monthValue, the year will be incremented by 1, and 3 will be used for month.
+monthValue, the year is incremented by 1, and 3 is used for month.